Explore Cullompton

 Frequently asked questions

-St Andrew's Church (one of Devon's finest Perpendicular Gothic churches), the M5 motorway junction, the Walrond Aisle (the finest example of fan vaulting in Devon), and a Mid Devon market town on the main route to the South West Roam surfaces the hidden gems that make Cullompton worth exploring.
+Cullompton is a place in Devon known for st Andrew's Church (one of Devon's finest Perpendicular Gothic churches), the M5 motorway junction, the Walrond Aisle (the finest example of fan vaulting in Devon), and a Mid Devon market town on the main route to the South West.
+Cullompton grew wealthy from the wool trade — St Andrew's Church, built in the 15th century, reflects that prosperity with its magnificent Perpendicular tower and extraordinary Walrond Aisle fan vaulting.
+The population is around 9,000.

-Yes — Roam is live in Cullompton and across Devon.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Cullompton and across Devon.
+It is available on iOS and Android.